Nihal-Koushik/Book_Management_API/README.md

 # Database
   - Install & configure MongoDB and create a database for the api.
-  - Create a ".env" file and add MONGO_URI env variable.
+  - Create a ".env" file and add MONGO_URI and PORT env variable.

 # API
 ```